 Don't forget to read our Participation and Acceptance Criteria before submitting your paper or session proposal.

-Proposals can be submitted from June 2023.
+Proposals opened on 26 July 2023.
 Submit your Paper, Session or Round Table proposal here.

 Session proposal deadline: 30 September 2023